AdamSobieski/Argumentation/Documents/Diagrams.md

 ## Scalable Vector Graphics

-[Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/SVG) could be of use for representing argument diagrams in multipart MIME messages.
+[Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/SVG) can be of use for representing argument diagrams in multipart MIME messages.
+Its MIME type is `image/svg+xml`.